carpentries/instructor-training/_episodes/01-welcome.md

 keep them to yourself.
 If you find something unclear, chances are good that others will have the same question, too.
 It is ok to ask even if you think you might have missed an answer that others heard (e.g. during a distracted moment or a dropped connection)!
-Depending on the time remaining for this episode, your Trainers may ask you to share your questions verbally, in the Etherpad, or otherwise.
+Depending on the time available, your Trainers may ask you to share your questions verbally, in the Etherpad, or otherwise.

 Now that we have a road map of what we are covering